darklang/docs/docs/how-to/cors.md

 the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-This document addresses the common needs developers run into with respect to CORS when writing an application in Dark.
+This document addresses the common needs developers run into with respect to CORS when writing an application in Darklang.
 The three primary pieces of CORS this document addresses are:

 - `Access-Control-Allow-Origin` — what domains requests are coming from.